Frequently Asked Questions

 4. Building the API Layer (Subscription Endpoint)

-Now, let's create the API endpoint for users to subscribe.
+Create the API endpoint for users to subscribe to automated SMS reminders.

 Create Subscription API Route:

-Create Utility Functions: We need helpers for time zone validation and calculating the next reminder time.
+Create Utility Functions: Create helpers for time zone validation and calculating the next reminder time.

 curl